michelle-miller/assistant-icp/install.md

     If this is the only settings that you want to replace, then you can pass the value for it in the command line with the following parameter instead of providing your own YAML file: `--global.icpUrl {your ICP url}`

-1. To install the chart from the Helm command line interface, enter the following command:
+1. After you define any custom configuration settings and specify your Docker image registry details, you can install the chart from the Helm command line interface.
+Enter the following command:

     ```bash
     helm install --tls --values {override-file-name} --namespace conversation \